iunera/nlweb-js-client/README.md

 const chat = findChatInterface('', 'nlwebsearch', 'generate', 'http://your-api-endpoint/ask', options);
 ```

-For more advanced configuration options and internal architecture details, refer to the documentation in the `js/README.md` file.
+For more information about the internal architecture and code organization, refer to the documentation in the `js/README.md` file.